The translation of this document is outdated.

 referred to in Paragraph two of this Section prior to informing

-the European Commission and the relevant state.
-In such case, the
+the European Commission and the relevant country.
+In such case,

-supervisory body shall immediately inform the European Commission
+the supervisory body shall immediately inform the European

-and the relevant state of the activities performed and justify
+Commission and the relevant country of the activities performed

 (5) The Cabinet shall determine the responsible body which